trilliumeng/orion-sdk/Readme.md

 ### Examples

-Contains some example applications which link to the library in the `Communications` directory and demonstrate the use of the packet SDK as well as the connection process over both serial and Ethernet.
-See [Example Applications](#example-applications) for more details.
+The `Examples` directory contains some applications which demonstrate both the use of the packet SDK as well as the lower-level process of connecting to and exchanging data with a gimbal over both serial and Ethernet.
+For detailed information on a particular example application, please see the readme included in its subdirectory.

 ### Protogen